 NOTE: Visitation to the Transportation Office is temporarily by appointment only because of the COVID-19 situation.

-While the office is closed, applications for private or parochial school transportation can be obtained by clicking here and can be emailed to email@example.com or faxed to 914-576-1425.
+While the office is closed, applications for private or parochial school transportation can be obtained here and can be emailed to firstname.lastname@example.org.

 The City School District of New Rochelle is dedicated to providing the safest, most efficient and cost effective transportation.
 Communication between residents and the Transportation Office is an important part of providing effective transportation services.
 The transportation staff is available to address any questions or concerns either by phone or email (email@example.com).
 Every effort is made to respond in a timely manner.